isomerpages/mddi-corp/media-centre/speeches/_posts/2024-08-15-post-Opening Remarks by Minister Josephine Teo at IBM Think Singapore 2024.md

 NAIS 2.0.</p>
 <p><em>Governance</em>
 </p>
 <p>4.
-Our foundational belief is that AI should be harnessed in a responsible
+Our foundational belief is that AI should be harnessed in a <strong>responsible and secure</strong> way
-and secure way that delivers real value to our people and businesses.</p>
+that delivers real value to our people and businesses.</p>
 <p>(a) This is why we made it a priority to extend our practical guidelines
 and tools for AI Governance beyond traditional AI, to also cover Generative AI.
-In May, we launched our Model Governance Framework for Generative AI and extended our open-source testing toolkit, AI Verify, through Project Moonshot.</p>
+In May, we launched our <strong>Model Governance Framework for Generative AI </strong>and extended our open-source testing toolkit, AI Verify, through <strong>Project Moonshot</strong>.</p>
-<p>(b) In July, we also started public consultations on a set of guidelines
+<p>(b) In July, we also started public consultations on a <strong>set of guidelines and a Companion Guide for Securing AI Systems</strong> –
-and a Companion Guide for Securing AI Systems – so that AI in our ecosystem is secure by design.
+so that AI in our ecosystem is secure by design.
 We would certainly welcome feedback on these new initiatives.</p>
 <p>5.
 Recognising the importance of international partnerships on AI governance,</p>
 <p>(a) Singapore led the development of the <strong>ASEAN Guide on AI Governance and Ethics</strong>,
 which was endorsed at the 4th ASEAN Digital Ministers’ Meeting in February